 Hailing from the southwest of Western Australia, the Kangaroo Paw is one of the most popular Australian native flowers, and is a popular export also.
 There are 11 species of Kangaroo Paw, which belong to the Anigozanthos genus.
 They are popular as cut flowers both because of their stunning red buds and their adaptability to a variety of habitats and soil types.
 One of the more widely used varieties for cut flowers is the Tall Kangaroo Paw (Anigozanthos flavidus), which adapts well to a wide range of soil types and conditions, and has a wide range of flowers colours.

 Mention must be made of Australia's wonderful range of orchids.
 Native orchids come in a huge range of colours, shapes and sizes, from the yellow cascading Dendrobium Midas Touch, to the regal Dendrobium kingianum.
-Australian native ochids make wonderful gifts, particularly those that are mounted.
+Australian native orchids make wonderful gifts, particularly those that are mounted.
 They require only a few special conditions to grow, such as plenty of direct winter sunlight for a good spring bloom, and good moisture.
-The four main groups of Australian orchids include Australian Dendrobiums, Australian Dockrilla, Australian Sacochilus, and the more rare Australian Cymbidiums.
+The four main groups of Australian orchids include:

 Australian native flowers offer a world of creativity and beauty, and we're sure once you start arranging or growing them, you'll want to keep on exploring.